 The creative impulse runs deep in my life.
 In the sixth grade, I talked my dad into helping me write a play.
 If literature and poetry were my first love, then photography and art were a close second.
 While studying creative writing at a small liberal arts college in Tennessee, I found myself taking art classes and working in the darkroom, sometimes past midnight.
 One thing led to another, and I completed my M.F.A. in photography from Washington University (St. Louis) in 2000.
 For several years after, I lived and taught photography in Nashville, TN (my home state).
 In 2004, I made a big change moving to Asheville and started to work as a wedding photographer.
 Over the last 10+ years, I've grown so much as an artist and I've learned so much about people from photographing wedding.
-I've discovered how much I love documentary style photography, spinning gold from thin air, I often feel like a magician at weddings transforming the flow of the day into singular images that capture laughter, closeness, tears...and just a little bit of dancing ;).
-I adore my job, and frequently find myself tearing up during the ceremony when couples read their vows.
+The best advice I can give a couple is to trust the day itself unfolding as the best source of meaningful photographs.
 Thank you for checking out my website.
 I would love to hear about you and what you have planned for your wedding.

 - You could say I'm pretty deep into a Criterion Collection movie addiction.

-- I've probably cried a few times after watching videos of elephants being reunited after 20 years apart, because who doesn't love an emotional video about elephants?
+- I've probably cried a few times when watching videos of elephants reunited after 20 years apart, because who doesn't love an emotional video about elephants?

-- I've lived most of my life in the south and I mix creamed corn into my cornbread and sometimes I'll eat a tomato right off the vine when I pick it in my parent's back yard.
+- I've lived most of my life in the south and I always mix creamed corn in my cornbread batter and sometimes I'll eat a tomato off the vine when I pick it in my parent's back yard...because it's delicious.

-- My husband has told me he loves my kindness and fairness.
+- My husband has told me he loves my sense of fairness.

 - I'm the happiest and most alive when I'm making something.